-It wasn’t until after I had 2 kids when I really fell in love with running.
+It wasn’t until after I had two kids when I fell in love with running.
 Even after I decided to start running, it took a while for me to get comfortable.
 But now, it is a part of who I am.
 I feel strange if I go more than a couple of days without going for a run.

 For those of you who “wish you liked to run,” I promise, you can!
 It is a learned hobby that takes time.
-Here are some tips to start running:

-- Make a great playlist.
 If there is one thing I can’t live without, it is music during my runs.
 It lifts me up and motivates me.
 When the beats per minute are consistent with my stride, it keeps me on track for the speeds I’m trying to achieve.
 Lately, I have been listening to running stations on Pandora.
 I love that Pandora changes it up on each run, without me having to worry about the playlist.